Guide to Finger Taping for Climbers

 Tape we recommend: Climbing tape

-To circumferential tape, just take a short piece of tape and wrap around the finger to protect the skin.
+To apply circumferential tape, take a short piece of tape and simply wrap it around the finger to protect the skin.

 BUDDY TAPING